-Reality is ruthless.
+Reality is rough.

 We can’t change the laws of physics or human nature, no matter how hard we try.